December to May is generally the best time to visit Mexico for good beach weather. (Photo: My favorite beach town in Mexico is Tulum.)

 Independence Day – On September 15 and 16, the liberation of Mexico from Spain is celebrated throughout the country.
 It includes parades, picnics and locals gathering at midnight to ring the bell of freedom and shout “Viva Mexico” over and over.
 A dance and other festivities follow late into the night and early morning hours of the next day.

 Festival Internacional Cervantino/International Cervantes Festival – This festival held for nearly three weeks in October, has become one of the foremost arts extravaganzas in Latin America, and one of the most important cultural events in Mexico.
 The streets of the colonial town of Cervantino are filled with performers as well as visitors from all corners of the world, which means you’ll need to book accommodation well in advance if you plan to visit this area in October.

 Día de la Raza (Columbus Day) – This holiday celebrated nationwide on October 12 commemorates the fusion of the Spanish and Mexican peoples.
 In many cities, there are colorful parades.

 Halloween/Eve of All Saints Day – Traditionally on this day, residents bring flowers and candles to the graves of loved ones on the evening of October 31.
 Today, in many places throughout Mexico, especially destinations popular with tourists, it’s celebrated like it is in the U.S., with bars and clubs hosting costume parties as well as children trick-or-treating.

 Mexico in November

-- León International Balloon Festival – The largest festival of its kind in Latin America features some 200 hot air balloons and pilots form 15 different countries in late November.
+León International Balloon Festival – The largest festival of its kind in Latin America features some 200 hot air balloons and pilots from 15 different countries in late November.